dewebdes/partizan/README.md

 - **Customizable Scans**: Easily configure and customize scans according to your needs.
 - **Interested URLs List**: Generates a list of URLs of interest for detailed security checks.
 - **Network Packet Analysis**: Logs, minimizes, and analyzes network packets to identify unique and potentially harmful requests.
+- **SpiderFoot Data Fetching**: Fetches data from SpiderFoot scans and organizes it into distinct log files as part of our **WIDE-RECON** approach.

 ## Getting Started